-You’ve certainly noticed that there are a lot of terms around house styles and their structures, whether you’re shopping for your first home or new investment property.
+You’ve certainly noticed many types of house styles and their structures, whether you’re shopping for your first home or new investment property.
 Understanding this term will help you select the home you want, anticipate common difficulties during your home inspection, and learn about the advantages of different home types.
+Utilizing home design software can also assist in visualizing and planning your ideal home.

 It’s crucial to remember that a home is classified based on two key factors, one is its structure and another is its style.
 The style of home refers to the architectural characteristics and design, such as Mediterranean-style homes, Victorian homes, Craftsman or contemporary, and the structure refers to the type of building, such as a single-family home or an apartment.